OliverOKeeffe/StudentSupportPage-ProgressiveColleges/README.md

 - Add videos to sliders that are on seperate rows, by copying and pasting an oler video - then change the name, is marked
 - Add new rows by copying and pasting the previous ones, they are marked
-- To get teh youtube link to work you have to go to  webpage to turn the normal link into and embeded link
+- To get the youtube link to work you have to go to  webpage to turn the normal link into and embeded link
 - Use the embeded form to submit issues
 - Live visitor counter that tracks how many people have been on the page
 - Everything should be commented, to see where each section is